Allenuzoma/INTRODUCTION-TO-JENKINS/README.md

 Step2

-Now, go ahead and make some change in any file in your GitHub repository (e.g. README.MD file) and push the changes to the master branch.
+Now, go ahead and make some change in any file in your GitHub repository (e.g. README.MD file) and push the changes to the main branch.

 You will see that a new build has been launched automatically (by webhook) and you can see its results - artifacts, saved on Jenkins server.